LibrariesHacked/librarieshacked.github.io/_posts/2014-07-01-wallpaper-ebooks.md

 published: true
 ---

 On Twitter, [@publiclibnews](https://twitter.com/publiclibnews/status/476433830124199937) invited thoughts for the three best innovations public libraries should adopt.
-One idea, pointed out by [@commonlibraries](https://twitter.com/commonlibraries) was this one of downloadable ebook posters in a subway station.
+One idea, pointed out by [@commonlibraries](https://twitter.com/commonlibraries) was one of downloadable ebook posters in a subway station.

 - [Digital Library on the Bucharest Subway](http://www.paulkater.com/2012/10/stunning-idea-digital-library-on-the-bucharest-subway-station/)